dsp2003/clef/README.md

 + [R] Iron Beacon is available for crafting.
 As a result, the Penguin UFO boss can be summoned (moved to its own quest location in UG)

++ [R] Quest "The First Contact".
+Automatically assigned upon crafting or picking up the Iron Anvil.
+Reward: 500 pixels

++ [M] Quest "Tutorial VIII: Ups, Downs and the Beacons".
+Added mention of Distress Beacon

++ [M] Dreadwing Codex matches the old-new progression.
+Also, the boss will drop 5 Molten Core, 21 Core Fragment Ore and 1 Dreadwing Codex.

 + [R][Incomplete] Decoy Princess is available for crafting.
 As a result, the bone dragon boss can be summoned (disabled in UG, no proper quest yet.
 Sadly, dragon acts like a bird and won't breathe any fire nor open its mouth)

 + [R][Incomplete] Brain extractor and all robot parts are available for crafting.
 As a result, you can summon the robot boss (disabled in UG, no proper quest yet.
 In UG original robot was replaced by Penguin Bot and appears instead of the old one when summoned)

++ [N] Quest "The Brain Hunter".
+Automatically assigned upon crafting or picking up the Brain Extractor.
+Reward: 100-500 pixels

 + [N] 2 new cooking recipes:
  - Brain Stew.
 Cooked from Wheat, Pearlpea, Corn and Inferior Brain
  - Brain Pie.
 Cooked from Mashed Potato, Inferior Brain and Superior Brain

-+ [N] New quest: "The Brain Hunter".
-Automatically assigned upon picking up the Brain Extractor.
-Reward: 100-500 pixels

 + [R] Re-added developer clothing sets (can be crafted via Yarn Spinner):
  - Ban's set